 IT Support in Caledon for Small and Mid-Size Businesses

 For Caledon businesses in Peel Region, IT support has to handle an agriculture-heavy local economy and the cross-pollination with Brampton and Orangeville.
 Anchored by the Niagara Escarpment corridor and Caledon Village professional cluster, Caledon firms are best served by a provider that operates a 15-minute SLA for critical incidents.
-Fusion Computing does exactly that, with pricing from $130/user/month co-managed or $180 fully managed.
+Fusion Computing does exactly that, with pricing at $180/user/month fully managed; co-managed priced separately based on scope.

 According to Check Point’s Q2 2025 ransomware telemetry, Canadian organizations appear on ransomware leak sites at a rate second only to the United States, with Canada absorbing approximately 21% of global ransomware incident volume.